Guide to building prototypes of websites

 Want to learn more about prototypes?
 This short guide will help you

 Very often, sources of inspiration are prototypes of successful websites in the same category as creatures.
 Ideal prototypes are easy to understand, test, explain, discuss, and improve.
 They must fill the information gaps in the communication between web designers and programmers, stimulate ideology, and reveal fundamental solutions at the right time.

-Prototyping involves 90% of content planning.
+While building a business website, prototyping involves 90% of content planning.
 The first step determines the characteristics of the users.
 Who are the end-users?
 What problem will the website solve?
 Why will they visit your website?
 Once the user characteristics are clear, the content and other elements of the web pages can be invented.

 Good developers do not use any filling text but create real content to give the client a clear idea of the future site.
 Considerable time is spent on how to compare the different elements.
 No colors, images or typography are used in the construction of the prototype.

 The content hierarchy is defined.
 It is important to answer the question of what will be the position, size, and categorization of each element.
 However, this does not mean that the prototype should detail the design of the website itself.
 It should show how the site will work, not what it will look like.
 It should describe how the functionalities will interact with the users and in accordance with each other.

 Initially, web developers keep notes about the functionality of the future site and its purpose.
 They then make a complete list of them, which is subject to discussion by the whole team.
 At this stage, it is important to create clear expectations.
 In addition to the basic elements such as header, footer, sidebar, and content spaces, the following questions should be addressed:

 – Is it good to have dynamic interactive components?